JeongSeoJin/Quasi_Direct_Drive_Actuator/scrips(modifying).md

 "Let's start with the **cycloidal gears**."

+cycloidal drives have High Robustness and Low backlash compared to planetary gearboxs and Harmonic Drives.
+So I select Cycloidal Drivce for my actuator.

 "This is a **dual-disk** setup.
-This design prevents the **oscillation** (vibration) caused by the eccentric shafts."
+This design prevents the **oscillation** (vibration) caused by the eccentric shafts." two cycloidal gears are kept in an **inverted phase**—exactly **180 degrees** apart."

+"This is because they have to **cancel out** the eccentric forces to balance the system."

 "The output shafts have **rollers** like this."

 "These rollers make the cycloidal gears rotate much **more smoothly**."

-"Here is a key point: We must make sure the two cycloidal gears are kept in an **inverted phase**—exactly **180 degrees** apart."

-"This is because they have to **cancel out** the eccentric forces to balance the system."

 **[Scene: Putting parts into the housing]**

 "Next, I put the gearbox into the housing, followed by the stator that I wound by myself."

+I used 0.4mm enameled copper wires for my stator.
+And I wound 6 wire in parellel, 5 turns each around BLDC Motor winding configuration

 "Make sure to **fasten** everything tightly."

 **[Scene: Applying grease]**

-"Oh, I almost forgot **lubricating** the gears!
+"Don't forgot to **lubricating** the gears!
 We have to do this.
 It is **essential** to prevent wear from friction."

+"And Finally, the reducer is fully back-drivable.
+This makes it highly sensitive and responsive to external interactions."

 **[Scene: Rotor assembly]**